optionalg/cloudfwd/README.md

 ### Installation

 Make sure that you have the necessary prerequisites before setting up Cloudfwd.

+1. Get the cloudfwd project folder via ```git clone https://github.com/splunk/cloudfwd.git``` or by downloading and extracting the project zipfile
-1. After downloading Cloudfwd, run ```mvn install``` in your source directory to build all the files.<br>
+2. In the cloudfwd project folder,, run ```mvn install```  to build target/cloudfwd-1.0-SNAPSHOT.jar (an "uber jar" containing all dependent classes).<br>
 	a.
-To run all unit tests (not including integration tests), run ```mvn test```.<br>
+To run all unit tests (not including integration tests), run ```mvn test```.
+The unit tests use a simulated splunk server.<br>
 	b.
-To run integration tests and unit tests together, run ```mvn verify -DskipITs=false```<br>
+To run integration tests and unit tests together, run ```mvn verify -DskipITs=false```.
+The integration tests require a Splunk instance to be running and small amount of data into splunk using the cloudfwd client, then query Splunk for the data to verify it.
+You must add your instance's username and password to AbstractReconciliationTest.java.<br>
 	c.
 To build cloudfwd and run integration and unit tests together, run ```mvn install -DskipITs=false```
-2. Set up HTTP Event Collector and generate a [HEC token](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).
+3. Set up HTTP Event Collector and generate a [HEC token](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).
 Enable indexer acknowledgment for your token by clicking the Enable indexer acknowledgment checkbox when creating an Event Collector token.
-3. In examples > kinesis > resources > cloudfwd.properties, set your HEC endpoint URLs.
+4. In examples > kinesis > resources > cloudfwd.properties, set your HEC endpoint URLs.
 You can put an ELB destination or multiple host destinations, separated by commas.
-4. In examples > kinesis > resources > cloudfwd.properties, input your generated HEC token.
+5. In examples > kinesis > resources > cloudfwd.properties, input your generated HEC token.
 ```
 url=https://127.0.0.1:8088, https://localhost:8088
 token=80EE7887-EC3E-4D11-95AE-CA9B2DCBB4CB
 ```
-5. You can also input specific host(s), index(es), source(s), or sourcetype(s).
+6. You can also input specific host(s), index(es), source(s), or sourcetype(s).
-6. Save your changes.
+7. Save your changes.
-7. Use the Cloudfwd API to send events into HEC.<br>
+8. Use the Cloudfwd API to send events into HEC.<br>
 	a.
 See [com.splunk.cloudfwd API javadocs](https://splunk.github.io/cloudfwd/apidocs/index.html?overview-summary.html)

 You can now search on your ingested data in your Splunk instance.